 “For the future, we expect a social structure much different from the one of the present,” he said.
 “We look lovingly at our children, at the next generation.
 And we, particularly those who are parents, often have misgivings in our hearts.”
 Will our children, he asked, be “capable of contributing to the formation of society” and achieve a more “humane existence” than earlier generations?

 At Glen Brook we’re often asked how Waldorf education weaves through the program, as we say in our tag line.
 Steiner — and other great educators before and since — suggest that the way to begin to answer this question is to develop activities that enhance human interaction and connections, build programs that foster care, love and service to others.
-That’s one reason why Glen Brook (and Waldorf schools) have a no-media policy up to age 14 —computers, electronic games and iPods separate and isolate people.
+That’s one reason why Glen Brook (and Waldorf schools) has a no-media policy for campers and students-- computers, phones, electronic games and iPods separate and isolate people.

 The three tenets of Waldorf are thinking, feeling, and willing (doing).
 Waldorf education nourishes the development of a balanced, well-rounded person through the active engagement of head, heart and hands.
 This is as true in a school as it is in the less academic setting of camp.
 We stress the arts because they encourage creativity.
 We share stories because they feed the imagination.
 (We teach main lessons during the school year because they encourage thinking and curiosity about the world.)
 We take campers into the outdoors to make them joyful, comfortable, and knowledgeable about nature and our planet.
 We have crafts and woodworking, canoeing and swimming, camping and hiking because they engage the will.
 These activities, led by an enthusiastic and experienced staff, make Glen Brook the ideal atmosphere for nourishing children to become responsible and engaged citizens of this increasingly complex world.